oaimli/ConfirmationReportTemplate/readme.txt

-This is a template for the PhD confirmation report in School of Computing and Information Systems, The University of Melbourne.
+This is a template for the PhD confirmation report at School of Computing and Information Systems, The University of Melbourne.

-It is the template I used for confirmation report, not an official one.
+It is just the template I used for confirmation report, not an official one.
+If you are going to write a confirmation report, please feel free to use it.

 I developed this based on the styles from https://github.com/kourgeorge/arxiv-style.
-Thanks for their contribution.
+Thanks for their contributions.

 You can get the updated version of this template at https://github.com/oaimli/ConfirmationReportTemplate.
+If you have any more suggestions about this template, please tell me to update.